MennovDijk/bilge_bot/README.md

 - Multithreading support
 - Optimize existing code
-- Refactor code (yes, I am fully aware it is a mess right now)
+- Refactor code (yes, I am fully aware it is a mess right now).

 **NOTE:** Making use of this script can (and probably will) lead to your account getting banned.
 I only undertook this project to learn more about algorithms and image processing.